butcherman/Tech_Bench/INSTALLATION.md

 up Docker, refer to the Docker website:  <https://www.docker.com/get-started/>

 By default, Tech Bench is set to run only through HTTPS.
 It is highly recommended to upload a valid SSL Certificate to the application.
+This can be done once the initial setup has been completed by navigating to Administration -> Security Settings.

 ## Using Setup Script